Neuromorphic Overparameterisation and Few-Shot Learning in Multilayer Physical Neural Networks: Results

-To further showcase the computational capabilities of the PNN, we now demonstrate few-shot learning where the `seen' training data are sparsely distributed throughout the target dataset, representing for instance a very low sampling rate of a physical input sensor in an edge-computing use-case.
-In Figure \ref{Metalearning} b), the system is driven by a sinusoidal input and asked to predict a target of the form $\tilde{y}(t)=\sum_n^{N_{\omega}} a_n \sin(n t + \theta_n)$ i.e. simultaneously predict amplitude, frequency and phase changes - a task that requires a range of temporal dynamics in the network, often used as a meta-learning benchmark task\cite{finn2017model}.
-The values $a_n$ and $\theta_n$ are sampled randomly at the beginning of each task from continuous uniform distributions (details in the methods section \textit{Task selection}).
-The goal is to train the system to generalise to a set of $a_n$ and $\theta_n$ values, and then rapidly adapt to a new task with only $K$ training points.
+To further showcase the computational capabilities of the PNN, we now demonstrate few-shot learning where the seen training data are sparsely distributed throughout the target dataset, representing for instance a very low sampling rate of a physical input sensor in an edge-computing use-case.
+In Figure \ref{Metalearning} b), the system is driven by a sinusoidal input and asked to predict a target of the form \textbf{\~{y}}(t)=$\sum_{n}^{N\textsuperscript{$\omega$}}$ $a_{n}\sin$($nt$ + $\theta_{n}$) i.e. simultaneously predict amplitude, frequency and phase changes - a task that requires a range of temporal dynamics in the network, often used as a meta-learning benchmark task\cite{finn2017model}.
+The values $a_n$ and $\theta_n$ are sampled randomly at the beginning of each task from continuous uniform distributions (details in the Methods section, Task Selection).
+The goal is to train the system to generalise to a set of $a_n$ and $\theta_n$ values, and then rapidly adapt to a new task with a limited set of sparse training points.

 In all previous tasks, the network is trained to produce a single output.
 Here, we simultaneously adapt to five distinct functions and sum the predictions to produce the final waveform.
-This significantly increases the task difficulty as the network must be generalised to all possible amplitude, frequency and phase shifts, and any errors will be amplified in the final output.
+This increases the task difficulty as the network must be generalised to all possible amplitude, frequency and phase shifts, and any errors will be amplified in the final output.
 To achieve this, we use a variation of the MAML meta-learning algorithm\cite{finn2017model} applied to the frequency-channel outputs of the network, leaving all history-dependent and non-linear computation to the intrinsic dynamics of the physical network.

-Figure \ref{Metalearning} b) and c) show predictions of three example tasks for the overall target and two example sub-components from each task respectively.
-The network sees just 15 data points (highlighted by grey circles in panel b) throughout the entire process.
-Figure \ref{Metalearning} b) shows the target (dashed black line) and predicted values after updating the generalised matrix a number of times.
+Figures \ref{Metalearning} b) and c) show predictions of three example tasks for the overall target and two example sub-components from each task respectively.
+The network sees just 15 data points (highlighted by grey circles in panel b)) throughout the entire process.
+In Figure \ref{Metalearning} b), the target (dashed black line) and predicted values after updating the generalised matrix a number of times are shown.
 At update 0, the predicted response does not match the target waveform as expected.
 As the network updates, the error between the prediction and target reduce.
-Further example tasks are provided in supplementary note 9.
+Further example tasks are provided in Supplementary Note 12.